 4. Information about any changes to policies and procedures to which the Act applies?
-There are minor amendments to the policy to ensure effective reporting to Council.
+None during this reporting period.

 5. Other information

 As required, we have submitted this report to the Care Inspectorate and will also place it on our website following agreement.